 The AurMac Project covers a large area of exploration potential for intrusion related structurally controlled precious metals mineralization, with gold occurring in a variety of deposit styles including pyrrhotitic skarn replacement, quartz-arsenopyrite veining and Pb-Zn-Ag vein faults, in the proximity of a large regional thrust fault (Robert-Service Thrust) that is interpreted to be coincident with the deformation caused by the McQuesten antiform.
-Historical exploration and that carried out by Banyan Gold from 2017 to 2023 resulted in the updated 43-101 compliant resource estimate for the AurMac property.
-The deposit models for the inferred resources remains open for expansion by continued drilling in all directions and at depth.
+Historical exploration and that carried out by Banyan Gold from 2017 to 2023 resulted in the updated mineral resource estimate prepared in accordance with CIM guidelines for the AurMac property.
+The deposit models for the inferred resources remain open for expansion by continued drilling in all directions and at depth.

 Infill drilling of each deposit at AurMac is recommended to increase the confidence level of the mineral resource estimates to the measured and indicated classes.
 Based on the variogram models, drill spacings of 2/3 of the variogram ranges would allow to delineate indicated mineral resources.
-This would translate into a drill spacing of approximately 40m along strike and 35m down dip at Airstrip, and 40m along strike and 30m down dip at Powerline.
+This would translate into a drill spacing of approximately 40 m along strike and 35 m down dip at Airstrip, and 40 m along strike and 30 m down dip at Powerline.
 The infill drilling would also allow to develop geologic models where more localized geologic controls on gold mineralization could be interpreted and modelled.